underworlds-robot/underworlds/doc/apis.rst

 libunderworlds APIs
 ===================

 Except otherwise noted, all units follow SI.
-In particular, length are in meters and angles in radians.
+In particular, length are in metres and angles in radians.

 Node API